Application Instructions—SSHRC Doctoral Awards

-- ensure all required application components are submitted:
+- ensure all required application components are completed, that is

 For applicants submitting directly to SSHRC

-You must submit your complete application, including the PDF attachments (uploads) and the SSHRC web CV, can be viewed and printed, but must be submitted electronically to SSHRC via SSHRC’s online system before the application deadline, 8 p.m. (eastern) on October 17, 2021.
+The complete application, including the PDF attachments (uploads) and the SSHRC web CV, can be viewed and printed, but must be submitted electronically to SSHRC via SSHRC’s online system before the application deadline, 8 p.m. (eastern) on October 17.
 If a deadline falls on a weekend or a public holiday observed in Ontario, where SSHRC's offices are located, the online application system will remain open until 8 p.m. (eastern) on the next business day.
 No changes or updates can be made to an application once it has been submitted, either before or after the deadline.

 For applicants submitting through a Canadian institution with a doctoral awards quota

 Most Canadian degree-granting institutions receive a quota for the number of SSHRC doctoral award applications they can forward to SSHRC’s national competition.
 If you are submitting through one of the Canadian institutions with a doctoral awards quota, you must submit your application by the date set by your institution, which may be well in advance of SSHRC’s deadline.
 The institution will coordinate a review of the application and, if recommended, the scholarship liaison officer (SLO) will forward it to SSHRC’s national competition.
 If changes are required, the SLO will return the application to you.

 Note: Once the 8:00 p.m. (eastern) application deadline has passed for direct applicants on October 17, the application form will be offline and applications will not be accepted.
 The application form will come back online after 48 hours, and only applications from Canadian institutions with a quota will be accepted for the November 21 deadline.